Occupational Therapy Graduate Programs - MOT Post-Baccalaureate

 - International students requiring an F-1 Student Visa should also apply as early as possible due to space limitations and visa requirements.
 The deadline for submission of an application for admission for students requiring an F-1 Student Visa is January 15.

-- Interviews will be conducted at the discretion of the Occupational Therapy Department’s Admission Committee.
+- Interviews may be conducted at the discretion of the Occupational Therapy Department’s Admission Committee.

 University of the Sciences recognizes that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding and, as such, values equality of opportunity, mutual respect, and diversity.
 The University does not discriminate in admission, employment, or administration of its programs on the basis of gender, age, disability, race, religion, creed, national origin, veteran status, sexual orientation, gender identity, or in violation of federal, state, and local laws or executive orders.